Braxai/Course-Notes/ECS 153 Computer Security/x86 Assembly and Call Stack.md

     pop %eip
 ```

-steps 8/9 can be abbreviated as leave instruciton
+steps 8/9 can be abbreviated as leave instruction
 step 10 can be abbreviated as ret instruction
 - can write "leave ret" for each function

 4-6 called function prologue
-8-10 called funciton epilogue
+8-10 called function epilogue